What Is a Material Scheduling in Construction?

 Excel Templates

-If you use Excel templates, you’ll need to ensure that the template is accurate and up-to-date.
+If you use Excel templates, you must ensure the template is accurate and up-to-date.
 You’ll also need to know how to use formulas and cell references.
-As mentioned earlier, we don’t advise using Excel templates for material scheduling.
+As mentioned, we don’t advise using Excel templates for material scheduling.

 Starting from Scratch

-To create your own material schedule, you’ll need to consider a few different things.
-First, you’ll need to decide what information you want to include in the material schedule.
+You’ll need to consider a few things to create your own material schedule.
+First, you must decide what information to include in the material schedule.

-You’ll also need to decide how you want to organize the material schedule.
-Finally, you’ll need to decide how to keep track of the material schedule.
+You’ll also need to decide how to organize the material schedule.
+Finally, you’ll need to determine how to keep track of the material schedule.

 Create a Material Schedule with DATAMYTE